An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: MCMC simulations using Stan

-So now let us address the main elements of MCMC simulations of {\bf posterior probability distributions} with JAGS, and how the output so obtained can be checked for reliability.\footnote{For HMC simulations with Stan from~\R{}, McElreath makes available an easy to use routine called {\tt map2stan}, which is contained in his package {\tt rethinking}; see McElreath (2016)~\ct{mce2016r}.} Comment lines in JAGS code are to be preceded by a hashtag symbol ``\#,'' in full analogy to comment lines in \R{} code.
-Please refer to the JAGS user manual by Plummer (2017)~\ct[Sec.~4]{plu2017} for further information on running JAGS from \R{}.
+So let us now address the main elements of MCMC simulations of \textbf{posterior probability distributions} with Stan, and how the discretised output so obtained can be checked for reliability.
+Single-line comments in Stan code are to be preceded by a double forward slash ``//,'' while comments extending across two lines or more need to be enclosed in a ``/* \ldots */'' bracket, a feature familiar to some readers from writing or reading C++ code.
+Any Stan code must adhere to the following programme block structure; cf. \href{https://mc-stan.org/docs/functions-reference/index.html}{Stan Functions Reference (v2.30)}~\ct{sta2022b}: